 Transcriptional dynamics in leukemia

-Hematopoietic differentiation is a tightly regulated process that maintains blood production throughout life.
-The transcriptional changes undergone by hematopoietic cells during differentiation are controlled at multiple levels, including transcription factor binding, chromatin modifications or the three-dimensional genome organization.
+Hematopoietic differentiation is a tightly regulated process that ensures a constant flow of blood cell production throughout our lifetime.
+The transcriptional changes undergone by hematopoietic cells during differentiation are controlled at multiple levels, including transcription factor binding, chromatin modifications and the three-dimensional (3D) genome organization.
 Accurate integration of all these layers is essential to ensure production of sufficient numbers of blood cells at all stages of differentiation.
-However, a majority of acute myeloid leukemia (AML) cases have mutations in transcriptional regulators and chromatin modifiers.
-These mutations alter transcriptional dynamics and can impair normal differentiation.
-To understand how this occurs, we study the mechanisms that regulate transcription during hematopoietic differentiation and investigate the leukemogenic potential of mutations in these proteins.